Edward Snowden: Europe

 In an official report published in October 2015, the United Nations special rapporteur for the promotion and protection of the right to freedom of speech, Professor David Kaye, criticized the U.S. government's harsh treatment of, and bringing criminal charges against, whistleblowers, including Edward Snowden.
 The report found that Snowden's revelations were important for people everywhere and made "a deep and lasting impact on law, policy, and politics."
 The European Parliament invited Snowden to make a pre-recorded video appearance to aid their NSA investigation.
 Snowden gave written testimony in which he said that he was seeking asylum in the EU, but that he was told by European Parliamentarians that the U.S. would not allow EU partners to make such an offer.
 He told the Parliament that the NSA was working with the security agencies of EU states to "get access to as much data of EU citizens as possible."
 He said that the NSA's Foreign Affairs Division lobbies the EU and other countries to change their laws, allowing for "everyone in the country" to be spied on legally.

-By mid-2013, Snowden had applied for asylum in 21 countries, including countries in Europe and South America, obtaining negative responses in most cases.

 Austria, Italy and Switzerland

 Snowden applied for asylum in Austria, Italy and Switzerland.

-Snowden, speaking to a Geneva, Switzerland audience via video link from Moscow, said he would love to return to Geneva, where he had previously worked undercover for the CIA.
+Snowden, speaking to an audience in Geneva, Switzerland via video link from Moscow, said he would love to return to Geneva, where he had previously worked undercover for the CIA.
 Swiss media said that the Swiss Attorney General had determined that Switzerland would not extradite Snowden if the US request were considered "politically motivated".
 Switzerland would grant Snowden asylum if he revealed the extent of espionage activities by the United States government.
 According to the paper Sonntags Zeitung, Snowden would be granted safe entry and residency in Switzerland, in return for his knowledge of American intelligence activities.
 Swiss paper Le Matin reported that Snowden's activity could be part of criminal proceedings or part of a parliamentary inquiry.
-Extradition would also be rejected if Snowden faced the death penalty, for which the United States has already provided assurances.
-The three felony charges which Snowden faces each carry a maximum of 10 years imprisonment.
-As reported in Der Bund, the upper-level Swiss government could create an obstacle.